 At a scientific level…

 We see that regular brain training stimulates brain plasticity.
 Even if we don’t realize it, in our daily actions whether it’s reading a book, driving to work or cooking we exercise our neurons.
 However, our brain tends to stimulate the parts that it uses most but we stop stimulating very important parts.
 That’s why it’s important to do proper brain training to train all the functions.

 In order for brain training to be more effective, it must be adapted to the person who is doing it and look for the ideal moment when the brain is at its maximum level of activity.

 Broadly speaking, according to recent research we can say that brain plasticity (or neuroplasticity) is “the ability of the nervous system to change its structure and functioning throughout its life, as a reaction to the diversity in the environment”.

 In other words, brain plasticity allows the brain to adapt to new situations or even sometimes recover after suffering injuries or certain pathologies.
 In this way, brain training and cognitive stimulation aim to help the brain generate new connections between neurons thus promoting greater brain plasticity.

 Brain training can (and should) be performed by everyone.
 Children in an early intervention during the first years of life, or adults when enhancing the skills required in different jobs, everyone can benefit.
 In people with cognitive impairments, cognitive stimulation is essential for the deterioration to be slower even though unfortunately, the impairment is irreversible.

-People tend to associate cognitive stimulation only for people who have some alteration.
-It is true that cognitive stimulation is the most supported non-pharmacological intervention applied to people with mild cognitive impairment, mild dementia or even normal aging.
+People tend to associate cognitive stimulation only with people who have some alteration.
+It is true that cognitive stimulation is the most supported non-pharmacological intervention applied to people with mild cognitive impairment, mild dementia, or even normal aging.

 Cognitive stimulation and brain training not only work on cognitive processes but they are perfect for anyone, with or without pathologies.